11ty/11ty-website/src/docs/languages/webc.md

 </details>

-_Notable note_: front matter (per standard Eleventy conventions) is supported in page-level templates only (files in your input directory) and not in components (see below).
-If this is something folks would like to see added, [please let us know](https://twitter.com/eleven_ty)!
+_Notable note_: front matter (per standard Eleventy conventions) is supported in page-level templates only (`.webc` files in your input directory) and not in components (see below).

 ### Defining Components